No-tengo-nombre/chirper/README.md

 ## Contained subpackages
 Currently, the implemented subpackages are:
 - `modulation` - Contains methods used for signal modulation.
 Right now, it allows for AM and PM, but FM is in the works.
 - `sgn` - Contains the code that allows the user to create signals in different ways, as well as importing and exporting them from files.
-As of now, only one dimensional signals (such as audio signals) are implemented with the object `Signal1`, but there are plans to allow for two dimensional signals (e.g images) and even three dimensional signals (e.g videos, which consist of two spatial dimensions and a time dimension).
+As of now, both one dimensional signals (such as audio signals) and two dimensional signals (such as images) are implemented, and there are plans to implement three dimensional signals (such as videos).
 - `transforms` - Contains different integral transforms which can be applied to signals.
-The ones currently implemented are:
+The ones currently implemented and the signals they can be applied to are:
-  - `fourier`: Fourier transform.
+  - `fourier`: Fourier transform (1D, 2D).
-  - `ifourier`: Inverse Fourier transform.
+  - `ifourier`: Inverse Fourier transform (1D, 2D).
-  - `hilbert`: Hilbert transform.
+  - `hilbert`: Hilbert transform (1D).
+  - `cosine`: Cosine transform (1D, 2D).
+  - `sine`: Sine transform (1D, 2D).

 ## Changing default methods
 Within the `signpy`, there is a file `config.py`.
 It contains the default configurations used for the code, such as the default method used to calculate a Fourier transform, or the default method for convoluting two signals.